manabuo/machine-learning-using-tensorflow/chapters/chapter5.md

 ![Graph for Nonlinear Regression](../assets/image3.svg)

 We can see that the graph is very similar to the graph presented for the Logistic Regression.
-In addtion to the _Inputs, Regression Model and Metrics sections \_we now have \_Hidden Layers_ subsection that contains N number of fully-connected layers stacked layers.
+In addition to the _Inputs, Regression Model and Metrics sections \_we now have \_Hidden Layers_ subsection that contains N number of fully-connected layers stacked layers.
 The output of this subsection is passed to the _Predictions_ node which then is used to compute `loss` and other quantities in _Metrics_ section.

 In order to perform computations on the graph, we use same functions as in the previous examples.
 However, to show how to save and restore trained models we split the training cycle into two stages.
-To show the latter we are useing
+To show the latter we are using

 ```py
 with tf.Session() as sess: